iTaxoTools/haplodemo/README.md

 For some examples of data visualization, look at [demos.py](https://github.com/iTaxoTools/haplodemo/blob/v0.2.0/src/itaxotools/haplodemo/demos.py).

+For a comprehensive example of a network in YAML format, look at [members_graph.yaml](https://github.com/iTaxoTools/haplodemo/blob/v0.2.0/src/itaxotools/haplodemo/tests/members_graph.py).

 The network can be given in tree or graph format using the `HaploTreeNode` and `HaploGraph` types.
+It is also possible to load a network from a properly formatted YAML file, or directly from a Python dictionary.
 Alternatively, populate the scene manually with nodes and edges.